top of page

 Neighborhood 3

 Downtown Bridgeport has suffered from a really bad reputation, and in the past it may have been a deserved one.
 However, like many other cities in the region, the city’s leaders have worked hard to revitalize the downtown area.
-The building of the ballpark (since converted to an outdoor concert venue) and hockey arena were to be the anchors of this revitalization when they opened in 1998 and 2001, respectively.
+The building of The Ballpark at Harbor Yard (since converted to an outdoor concert venue, the Hartford HealthCare Amphitheater) and hockey arena were to be the anchors of this revitalization when they opened in 1998 and 2001, respectively.
 Unfortunately, the development of the Harbor Yard area never happened.
-The lots that were ticketed for development of a retail center next door to the sports complex remain empty.
+The lots that were ticketed for development of a retail center next door to the sports complex remain empty to this day.
 They are presently used for parking at game events.
-While this development has not occurred as hoped for, the downtown area does have a lot going for it.
+While this development has not occurred as hoped for, the downtown area does have some things going for it.

 Downtown Bridgeport proper is located on the other side of Interstate 95.
-The area is home to many of the city’s arts, entertainment and cultural offerings including the newly renovated Bijou Theatre, the Downtown Cabaret Theatre, the Barnum Museum, City Lights Gallery and the Housatonic Museum of Art.
-McLevy Green plays host to cultural events throughout the year, including the Bridgeport Arts Fest, Downtown Thursdays and the Holiday Tree and Menorah Lighting.
-The neighborhood is also home to many municipal, state and federal buildings.
+The area is home to many of the city's arts, entertainment and cultural offerings including the Bijou Theatre, the Downtown Cabaret Theatre, and the Housatonic Museum of Art.

 Meanwhile, on the other side of Bridgeport Harbor, the long-awaited Steelpointe Harbor development project is finally taking shape.
-Several retail shops, including a Bass Pro Shop, a Chipotle restaurant and a Starbucks will soon be joined by more shops, condominiums, hotels, and a movie theater.
+Sharing space in the area will eventually be commercial and retail space, a marina, a hotel, residential space and an aviation center.

 Those fans who do frequent Total Mortgage Arena are hockey fanatics.
 Hockey fans in the Greater New York area know their stuff, are dedicated, and contrary to their reputation, are friendly and welcoming to visiting fans.
 As is the case at most minor league hockey games, much of the crowd consists of families and youth groups.